 - They don’t have a clear plan and structure to make it happen.
-They have too many things going on in their lives which takes them away and gets them off track.
-After a while they give up and lose interest.
+They have too many things going on in their lives which take them away and gets them off track.
+After a while they give up and lose interest

-However, I’ve worked with clients of all ages managing major changes in their lives and using some of the solutions below made them go through it with a smile on their face.
+However, I’ve worked with clients of all ages managing major changes in their lives and using some of the actions below made them go through it with a smile on their face.

 - Write down in short sentences how your life will have changed once you’ve achieved it.
 What will be different?
-What does it mean for yourself, your family and friends?
+What does it mean for you, your family and friends?

 - Talk about your planned changes to close friends and family.
 Make them part of your journey.
-Speaking about it makes it much clearer for you.
+Talking about it makes it much clearer for you

 - Everyday review what you’ve written and add one more aspect to the list.
-(There is always one more)
+(There is always room for one more!)

 What is the next thing you’re going to change?